-- Training Videos
+- Training videos

-- Email Customer Support: Monday to Friday from 9 a.m. to 6 p.m.
-Eastern time.
+- Email customer support (Monday to Friday from 9 a.m. to 6 p.m.
+Eastern time)

-What Users Think About Big Cartel
+What Users Say in Big Cartel Reviews

 There are not many Big Cartel reviews available online.
-The reviews we have read were mostly positive though, with most users commenting on how the free plan allows them to have a basic store.
+The reviews we have read were mostly positive, though, with most users commenting on how the free plan allows them to have a basic store.
 They also said that its pricing plans are affordable.
 Common negative feedback, meanwhile, is that it lacks features for scaling—such as advanced inventory capabilities and customization.